mnr/writing-wip/kwak-anthology.md

 Araci had already reviewed the scans.
 Replaying the reconstruction on the way to dinner, Araci had identified the victim's last intended meal.
 The meal was a non-standard speciality version of Chicken Marsala.
 Not available in grocery stores, at least not this version.
 It wasn't even a beta release, sometimes available from manufacturers for testing.
 This meal was entirely outside of the public distribution chain.
 Dakota's move from a dicey ransomware company coupled with her quick demise from a non-standard tray of Chicken Marsala was one coincidence too many.

 // -----

+Araci swept up bird trash.
+Again.
+Rifkin had been his roommate for less than a day, and it was a constant.
+Araci found himself doing it when he was thinking, a mindless activity for his body so he could think about other things.

+The more he found out about David Lopez, the more interesting he became.
+David was the author of "The road to food free from restrictions," written with guidance from the Free Software Foundation.
+He outlined how food manufacturers could and should participate in keeping food a basic human right.
+This included the manufacturer of Dakota's hazardous oven, although they were adamant they needed profits for research and development of new life-saving products.

+David worked with Abundancy, the same non-profit Dakota listed as her current project.
+Love and philanthropy often travelled together.

+However, Abundancy had been accused of some violent activism.